lucasrocha96/lucasrocha96/README.md

 - I learn some English, And i can use as well, but im not a good speaker language.
 Native Language > Portuguese.

-- Learning Linux Terminal, Git, Github, Excel, Java And Html.
+- Learning Linux Terminal, Git, Github, Excel,  And Html.

 - I’m looking for help with About to be a DEV